Glorious 34 Years in Nature Conservation - Since 1989

 Aaranyak has joined the worlds largest conservation organisation - the International Union for Conservation of Nature and Natural Resources as a member.
 The IUCN Council, at its 75th meeting held in Gland from 18-20 November 2010, approved the admission of Aaranyak as a Member of the Union in the category national non-governmental organization.

-Aaranyak has been selected as a member of the National Board for Wildlife effective from October 2010.
-The NWBL was set up under the Ministry of Environment and Forests and is chaired by the Prime Minister.
+Aaranyak was selected as a member for three years of the National Board of Wildlife on 22 July, 2014, via a notofication of the Ministry of Environment and Forests constituting a truncated National Board for Wildlife.
+The NBWL was set up under the Ministry of Environment and Forests and is chaired by the Prime Minister.

 Secretary General becomes ICFRE member: